 About the Alzheimer’s Disease Research Center

 The UCI Alzheimer’s Disease Research Center (ADRC) was officially established in 2000 and has received a continuing annual appropriation of 1.2 million dollars from the National Institute on Aging (NIA).
-The UCI ADRC is one of several multi-disciplinary and multi-investigator grants administered by the Institute for Memory Impairments and Neurological Disorders.
+The UCI ADRC is one of several multi-disciplinary and multi-investigator grants administered by the Institute for Memory Impairments and Neurological Disorders (UCI MIND).

-Part of the Institute for Memory Impairments and Neurological Disorders at UCI MIND, our ADRC is one of 29 NIA-funded Alzheimer’s disease centers across the country.
+The UCI ADRC is one of 29 NIA-funded Alzheimer’s disease centers across the country.
 Involving over 100 investigators, the UCI ADRC has directed its research efforts at discovering the cellular, molecular and clinical risk factors that precipitate neuronal dysfunction and neuropathological changes in the aging brain and can result in Alzheimer’s disease or another dementia.
-Since inception, the UCI ADRC has generated 350 peer-reviewed and 17 review articles in variety of highly regarded scientific journals.
-Together the 29 centers, each with its own research emphasis, offer a network for sharing findings, germinating new ideas, and developing collaborative studies that draw upon the expertise of scientists from across the nation.
+Since inception, the UCI ADRC has generated hundreds of peer-reviewed articles in a variety of highly regarded scientific journals.

 ADRC Mission Statement

-The mission of the UCI ADRC is to encourage multidisciplinary basic, clinical, and behavioral research in Alzheimer’s disease and translate findings into practice.
+The mission of the UCI ADRC is to encourage multidisciplinary basic, clinical, and behavioral research in Alzheimer’s disease and other dementias and to translate findings into practice.
 As part of this mission, the ADRC trains scientists and health care providers who are new to Alzheimer’s disease research and provides education about Alzheimer’s disease and the related dementias throughout the community.

-As Orange County’s only federally funded Alzheimer’s disease center, UCI ADRC seeks to translate research advances into improved diagnosis, treatment, and care for people living with mild cognitive impairment (MCI) Alzheimer’s disease or another dementia today and ultimately find a way to cure and possibly prevent these conditions.
+As Orange County’s only federally funded Alzheimer’s disease center, the UCI ADRC seeks to translate research advances into improved diagnosis, treatment, and care for people living with mild cognitive impairment (MCI), Alzheimer’s disease, or another dementia and to ultimately find a way to cure or prevent these conditions.
 Our goals are to: